ljwolf/ljwolf.github.io/blogdump/postbypost/a-post-scipy-chicago-update.md

 date: 2016-07-25T02:52:31Z
 url: a-post-scipy-chicago-update
 title: A Post-SciPy Chicago Update
+tags: ["gsoc"," see i won't forget to tag it this time"," python"," gis"," development"," software"," geography"," statistics", "imported"]
 ---
 <p>After a bit of a whirlwind, going to SciPy and then relocating to Chicago for a bit, I figure I&rsquo;ve collected enough thoughts to update on my summer of code project, as well as some of the discussion we&rsquo;ve had in the library recently.</p>